 The federal e-Rate program will cover even MORE than just your wireless under Category 2 expenditures.
 Schools are allowed to request federal e-Rate funding for any of the following equipment:

 Federal e-Rate Program Category 2 Allowed Equipment.

-All of this adds up to ($$) Substantial Cost Savings ($$) for your school in an effort to improve the overall technology and wireless experience found within your organization.
+All of this adds up to ($$) Substantial Cost Savings ($$) in an effort to improve the overall technology and wireless access in schools.